TheSpaceshiptv/thespaceship.tv/readme.md

 - add error icon if show ends before start (?)
 - discount scheduling calendar no display

+## IN PROGRESS

+- purchase not working for out of state
+- 18+ checkbox

 ## COMPLETED

 new
+- move donate button on unpurchased items
+- improve cart readability
 - add quantity indicator to cart link
 - implement FAQ page
 - login redirect to orders